-HGCT staff cannot pass their probation until they have read and understood HGCT's safeguarding policy and completed their basic safeguarding course.
+HGCT staff cannot pass their probation until they have read and understood HGCT's safeguarding policy and completed their internal safeguarding training.
 Each department head will keep a record of induction and training completion and then notify the DSL so that the single central record can be updated to reflect completion of induction.
+All new staff must also complete the internal Safeguarding Assessment and achieve an 80% or higher score.